husarion/static_docs_deprecated/src/core2/tutorials/howtostart/rosbot---quick-start.md

 `catkin_make`

-Add environment variables from following file:
+Add environmental variables from the following file:

 `source devel/setup.sh`

 Note that you have to do it every time you want to use ROSbot webui.
-You can also do it permanently.
+You can also set it up permanently.
 Open .bashrc file in text editor:

 `nano ~/.bashrc`